Last updated 7 February 2020

 Cow Lane in Woodbank Memorial Park will be closed for repairs, drainage and resurfacing works until summer 2020

-Repairs, drainage and resurfacing works on Cow Lane will require it to be closed on a 24/7 basis until completion of the scheme, which is expected to be in summer 2020.
+Repairs, drainage and resurfacing works on Cow Lane will require it to be closed on a 24/7 basis until completion of the scheme, which is expected to be in late summer 2020.

 Alternative routes will be signed through the park.